sixty-north/img2segy/README.rst

 that the date is more self-documenting and the meaning of the numbers is clear to others and your future self.

+The ``[position]`` section contains information which locates the corners of the supplied image in geographical space.
+The ``left.x`` and ``left.y`` entries are the geographic eastings and northings respectively of the left edge of the image.
+Similarly, the ``right.x`` and ``right.y`` entries are the geographic eastings and northings respectively of the right edge of the image.
+The ``depth.top`` and ``depth.bottom`` entries give the depths of the top and bottom edges of the image.

+The number of traces in the resulting SEG-Y file will be equal to the horizontal number of pixels across the supplied image.
+The number of samples per trace will be equal to the vertical number of pixels down the image.
+If you want a different number of traces or samples than that which corresponds to the pixel dimensions of the image, you should pre-process the image using other tools before converting to SEG-Y.

+The ``[[segy]]`` section specifies how the SEG-Y data will be written and controls which header fields are used, and for what.

+The optional ``trace-position`` entries ``trace-position.use-source-coord-fields``, ``trace-position.use-group-coord-fields`` and ``trace-position.use-cdp-coord-fields`` control
+whether the horizontal component of geographic position of the trace, as linearly interpolated between the two end points of the image, it written into the corresponding trace-header fields.

+The ``trace-number`` entries ``trace-number.use-trace-number-field`` and ``trace-number.use-crossline-number-field`` control whether an integer trace number is written into the corresponding trace-header fields.
+By default, the left-most column of pixels will be given a trace-number of zero.
+You can control this by setting ``base-trace-number`` to some other value, such as one.
+If you need trace numbering to start from the right edge of the image, you should flip the image left-to-right before using ``img2segy``.

 Development
 ===========